GantZA/LatentOrderBookModel.jl/README.md

 ## Acknowledgements

-We would like to thank Byron Jacobs and Chris Angstman for their assistance and advice with the formulation of a numerical solution of the SPDE necessary for our implementation.
+We would like to thank Byron Jacobs and Chris Angstmann for their assistance and advice with the formulation of a numerical solution of the SPDE necessary for our implementation.
 We would also like to thank Donovan Platt for his research into calibrating the latent order book model and the code patterns for the numerical solution and calibration techniques.
 Michael Gant would like to thank Tim Gebbie for his supervision which entailed numerous discussions, valuable advice and resources.

 ## Installation